mihaiep/Training_demo/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct
-I used the default template @mihaiep
+I used the default template.
+If you have questions contact  [@mihaiep](mihai.enepietrosanu@gmail.com)

 ## Our Pledge